ncskier/katacoda/tekton-dashboard/step3.md

-In this section, we will create the PipelineResource for MyApp.
-We will later use this PipelineResource to run our Pipeline to build and deploy MyApp.
+In this section, we will create the git PipelineResource for MyApp.
+We will later use this PipelineResource to run the Pipeline to build and deploy MyApp.

 ## Navigate to the PipelineResources page